 Import definitions

-If you want to add a new import definition, click the "Add" button at the top.
-You will then see the following screen in which you can enter the various data.
-Or you use the button "Copy" which is located under the 3 dots on the far right.
-This can have the advantage that some settings have already been entered.
+To add a new import definition, click the 'Add' button at the top.
+Then, you'll see the following screen where you can enter various details.
+Alternatively, you can use the "Copy" button located under the three dots on the far right.
+This can be beneficial as some settings, as shown in the image below, might already be pre-filled.

 1. Name